phpMan > man > HTML::Form(3pm)

 @forms = HTML::Form->parse( $response, %opt )

-for each <form> element found.
-If called in scalar context only returns the first
+each <form> element found.
+If called in scalar context only returns the first <form>.

-to retrieve the document ($base_uri).
-The base URI is needed to resolve relative
+retrieve the document ($base_uri).
+The base URI is needed to resolve relative action URIs.

-encode forms that don't specify an explicit accept-charset as UTF-8.
-The charset
+forms that don't specify an explicit *accept-charset* as UTF-8.
+The charset assumed can be

 my @forms = HTML::Form->parse(